Sustainable Finance

 • Transformed its Corporate Head Office in Manila into a LEED Gold-certified building in 2018

-• Funded Green Projects that support the UN SDGs, in particular, the Clean Water and Sanitation, Affordable and Clean Energy, Industry, Innovation and Infrastructure, Sustainable Cities and Communities, Responsible Consumption and Production, Climate Action, and Life Below Water goals
+• Funded Green Projects that support the UN SDGs, in particular, the Clean Water and Sanitation, Affordable and Clean Energy, Industry, Innovation and Infrastructure, Sustainable Cities and Communities, and Responsible Consumption and Production goals

-• Channeled Php51 billion to projects and loans that contribute to reducing the carbon footprint of the Philippines
+• Channeled Php83 billion to projects and loans that contribute to reducing the carbon footprint of the Philippines

 • Funded social projects that support the UN SDGs, in particular, the Good Health and Well-being, Quality Education, Gender Equality, Decent Work and Economic Growth, Reduced Inequalities, and Sustainable Cities and Communities goals

-• Channeled Php20 billion to fund projects and loans that provide access to social needs, directly improving the living conditions of Filipinos
+• Channeled Php43 billion to fund projects and loans that provide access to social needs, directly improving the living conditions of Filipinos

 RCBC Sustainable Finance Framework

 Under RCBC’s Sustainable Finance Framework, the Bank can issue green, social or sustainable debt instruments.
-Since 2019, the Bank has issued USD1.4 billion worth of SFIs that refinanced funding for over 8,000 sustainable projects.
+Since 2019, the Bank has issued around USD2.1 billion worth of SFIs that refinanced funding for over 19,000 sustainable projects.
 In February 2022, RCBC launched the country’s first green time deposit to promote environmental awareness while saving funds.
 The continual development of SFIs aims to increase awareness among peer banks and promote a concerted effort toward preventing further damage to the environment and communities.
+RCBC raised USD 400 million in January 2024 from its five-year Sustainability Bonds issuance (5.9x oversubscribed) and another USD 350 million in January 2025, reflecting the trust in RCBC’s sustainability efforts and credit outlook.

 Archive